mdixon1010/li-post-pipeline/README.md

 ## To Do

-### General
-- Smoke test/ update things
-- Fill in gitignore
-- Start version controlling this on GH

-### Post Generator
 - productionalize the post pipeline
 - create tests for post pipeline
 - create tests for scraper
 - increase test coverage

-I have the following python file used in a larger codebase.
-Please provide google style docstrings and format the code using PEP8 standards.
-Also, if there are things that should be tidied up before releasing to production let me know, but dont modify the code.